 Just in case y’all were curious…this post topic about communicating with a busy spouse was actually Barry’s idea.
 Barry is very busy and so am I. But that doesn’t mean we can skip the communication aspect of our relationship.
 It’s crucial to any healthy relationship – especially a marriage – to have consistent communication.
+It’s also okay to find fit girls together to spice things up.

 Barry: Today, we want to specifically address methods and ways of communicating with a busy spouse.
 Because despite what you might think, healthy communication doesn’t just mean talking.
 And it’s not just what works for you – we’re also going to think about what works best for your spouse.